sitechtimes/vue-ts-practice/README.md

 I highly recommend that you have a look at them before you start!

 Most exercises contain a mistake (or multiple) that causes an error, and it's up to you to fix it! **Some exercises contain tests** _(which can be found in respective `pages/<topic>.test.ts` files)_ **that need to pass for the exercise to be done!**

+:warning: **Please avoid looking at any function or component code outside of the `pages/<topic>` or `pages/<topic>.test.ts` files.** If a function is not explictly written in the file, it's intentional!

 Look for `// TODO: ` comments for hints on what you need to change.
 They will be highlighted orange if you installed the recommended extensions.